Syn-axe/solid-guacamole/_articles/independent-contractor-vs-employee.md

 The contract must be construed as a whole.
 No individual provision is determinative.
 Rather, the court undertakes an objective assessment of the contractual rights and obligations in their entirety to determine whether they establish a relationship of employment or one of independent contracting.[^3]

-Outside the Act, whether a person is an employee will generally depend on the applicable legislation.
-Where no statute provides a different test or definition, the common law principles continue to apply.
+Outside the Fair Work Act, the applicable test will depend upon the legislation governing the issue.
+Where no statute prescribes a different approach or definition, the common law principles continue to apply.

 ### What is the statutory test?